The Fancy Dress Party

 Important News From The Zoo

-‘Oh look, Charlie, there’s an important announcement coming from the zoo,’ she said as a news flash came on the TV.
+‘Oh look, Sam, there’s an important announcement coming from the zoo,’ she said as a news flash came on the TV.
 ‘I wonder what it can be.’

 Very soon TV cameramen and reporters began arriving at the zoo.
 Could it be true, they asked each other, that there was a chimpanzee that could write on a computer?

-Charlie, meanwhile, was being given last minute instructions.
-‘I don’t know how much of this you understand, Chatter,’ said Mr Pratt, ‘ but if you show the TV people how you can write you’ll get an extra banana tonight.’
+Sam, meanwhile, was being given last minute instructions.
+‘I don’t know how much of this you understand, Chatter,’ said Mr Pratt, ‘but if you show the TV people how you can write you’ll get an extra banana tonight.’

 Sally frowned and shook her head, as the TV people set up their cameras.